 He maintains a strong reputation in the hedge fund industry, known for his character as a frank and straightforward person.
 He was also popular for his skeptical approach to Wall Street’s unending optimism.

 The Connect feature of the Alumni Association of the University of Illinois is very active through their U.S. Regional Clubs, International Clubs and Contacts, and Special Interest Groups.
-Aside from all their activities and events for all alumni members, they also an EXPLORERS Alumni Travel Program, by which you can connect, participate, and travel with fellow alumni in different places all over the world.
+Aside from all their activities and events for all alumni members, they also have an EXPLORERS Alumni Travel Program, by which you can connect, participate, and travel with fellow alumni in different places all over the world.
 This is a great opportunity to build strong professional and personal relationships with each other.

 The University of Illinois System contributes $17.5 billion to the economy of the state annually.
 This is made possible through all of their research activities, hospital, and business contributions.